micdah/SlackWebhook/SlackWebhook.md

 Shown as a bold heading above the value text.
-It cannot contain markup and will be escaped for you. |
+It cannot contain
+            markup and will be escaped for you. |
 | value | [System.String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') | Value of field (may contain formatting if enabled)

 The text value of the field.
-It may contain standard message markup and must be escaped as normal.
+It may contain standard message markup
+            and must be escaped as normal.
 May be multi-line. |
 | isShort | [System.Boolean](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Boolean 'System.Boolean') | Whether field can be shown side-by-side with other fields (optional) |
 | enableFormatting | [System.Boolean](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Boolean 'System.Boolean') | Whether or not to enable formatting for value |

 ##### Remarks

-If `enableFormatting` is enabled, you can use Slack message formatting in `value` and it will automatically be encoded according to slack encoding rules.
+If `enableFormatting` is enabled, you can use Slack message formatting in
+            `value` and it will automatically be encoded according to slack encoding rules.

 <a name='M-SlackWebhook-ISlackAttachmentBuilder-WithFooter-System-String,System-String-'></a>
-### WithFooter(text,iconUrl) `method` [#](#M-SlackWebhook-ISlackAttachmentBuilder-WithFooter-System-String,System-String- 'Go To Here') [=](#contents 'Back To Contents')
+### WithFooter(text,iconUrl) `method`

 ##### Summary